jaypatel35/Data-Science-Practicum---2/README.md

 I began my project by aggregating three diverse datasets to build a holistic view of food consumption and recipe composition.

-### Data Sources
+### Data Sources I used

 **Allrecipes Dataset**
-*The primary source of raw recipe text, providing the ingredients and instructions for the core analysis and generation tasks.*
+*The primary source of raw recipe text, providing the ingredients and instructions used for my core analysis and generation tasks.*

 | Source                        | Type                      | Records            | Key Features Used                        |
 | ----------------------------- | ------------------------- | ------------------ | ---------------------------------------- |